Mattia46/cv/README.md

 #### Initiative

-During my experience as a CRM at my family Business I made my own data base to collect and analyze customer information that let me to increase the annual turnover up to 54%.
+During my experience as a CRM I made my own data base to collect and analyze customer information that let me to increase the annual turnover up to 54%.

 #### Attention to the details